ShaluJhanwar/GEP/docs/src/03_how_it_works/train_and_predict.rst

 * Necessary files

     * Positive samples: A 3 column bed file containing positive samples (Enhancers)
-    * List: A text file containing a list of all the feature files and names (see XX folder for an example: Link to Gitfolder)
+    * List: A text file containing a list of all the feature files and names (see /example/input/list.txt for an example at https://github.com/ShaluJhanwar/GEP/)
     * Chromosome: A two column tab-delimited file with Chr and sizes
     * TSS: A three column tab-delimited coding TSS file with Chr, Pos, Strand
     * Exon: A three-column exon bed file